-% predicted 6MWD calculated from the equations of TROOSTERS et al. [13] and GIBBONS et al. [12] was slightly lower than that from ENRIGHT and SHERRILL [11] and CHETTA et al. [10] equations.
-This disparity is due to differences in the 6MWT protocol used in the studies, such as the length of corridor, type and frequency of encouragement and the number of practice walks.
-A 50-m corridor was used by TROOSTERS et al. [13] and the best of four walks by GIBBONS et al. [12], which resulted in higher predicted absolute 6MWD.
+Percent predicted 6MWD calculated from Troosters and Gibbons equations was slightly lower than that from Enright and Chetta equations.
+This disparity is due to differences in the 6MWT protocol used in the studies such as the length of corridor, type and frequency of encouragement and the number of practice walks.
+A 50-metre corridor was used in Troosters equation and the best of 4 walks in Gibbons equation, which resulted in higher predicted absolute 6MWD.
 The equations were also derived from healthy adults in different age groups.
-Patients younger than 40 yrs of age were included by CHETTA et al. [10] and GIBBONS et al. [12] only.
+Patients younger than 40 years of age were included in Chetta and Gibbons equations only.
 This highlights the importance of giving consideration to the characteristics of the study population and the 6MWT protocol used in deriving the reference equation when applying predicted values.
 The American Thoracic Society guidelines on 6MWT recognise that % predicted 6MWD is under-utilised due to a lack of optimal reference equations [16].
 Only 40-66% of physiological inter-subject variance of 6MWD is explained by the currently available equations.
 Therefore, there are other factors influencing the performance at the 6MWT that have not been identified or accounted for.
 This may partly explain the failure to demonstrate the superiority of % predicted 6MWD by any of the four reference equations to absolute 6MWD in predicting mortality.

 There are other potential explanations for the negative findings in this study.
 It might be possible for patients with low or high 6MWD to dominate the analysis, thereby obscuring any prognostic difference between absolute and % predicted 6MWD.
 However, this was not the case as the 6MWD data were normally distributed with few patients at either end of the range.
 The use of all-cause mortality rather than diseasespecific mortality may also be relevant as this could shift the comparison of prognostic strength in favour of absolute 6MWD.
-For example, consider the case of a 40-yr-old male with severe PAH (height 186 cm, weight 90 kg) and an 80-yrold female with mild PAH (height 157 cm, weight 60 kg) both of whom walk the same 6MWD of 300 m and survive for 5 yrs.
-This walk distance corresponds to 40% and 75% pred, respectively, using the ENRIGHT and SHERRILL [11] equation, reflecting more severe disease in the male.
-The 40-yr-old male is more likely to die from PAH, whereas the 80-yr-old female is more likely to die from other causes, as she approaches the natural limit of life expectancy.
+For example, consider the case of a 40-year old man with severe PAH (height 186 cm, weight 90 kg) and an 80-year old woman with mild PAH (height 157 cm, weight 60 kg) both of whom walk the same 6MWD of 300 metres and survive for 5 years.
+This walk distance corresponds to 40% and 75% predicted using Enright equation respectively, reflecting more severe disease in the man.
+The 40-year old man is more likely to die from PAH whereas the 80-year old woman is more likely to die from other causes as she approaches the natural limit of life expectancy.
 In this scenario, absolute 6MWD is the better predictor of all-cause mortality as it has automatically incorporated the influence of age on mortality, with age being the most important physiological determinant of 6MWD.
-Conversely, % predicted 6MWD would be expected to perform better at predicting disease-specific mortality.
-Allcause mortality was used in this study to avoid the subjectivity associated with disease-specific mortality.
+On the other hand, % predicted 6MWD would be expected to perform better at predicting diseasespecific mortality.
+All-cause mortality was used in this study to avoid the subjectivity associated with disease-specific mortality.